chipsalliance/VeeRwolf/README.md

 ### Prerequisites

-1. Create a directory structure consisting of a workspace directory (from now on called `$WORKSPACE`) and a root directory for the SweRV SoC (from now on called `$CORES_ROOT`).
+Create a directory structure consisting of a workspace directory (from now on called `$WORKSPACE`) and a root directory for the SweRV SoC (from now on called `$CORES_ROOT`).
 All further commands will be run from `$WORKSPACE` unless otherwise stated.
 The structure will look like this

     ├──cores
     └──workspace

-2. Make sure you have [FuseSoC](https://github.com/olofk/fusesoc) installed or install it with `pip install fusesoc`
+1. Make sure you have [FuseSoC](https://github.com/olofk/fusesoc) installed or install it with `pip install fusesoc`
+2. Initialize the FuseSoC base library with `fusesoc init`
 3. From `$CORES_ROOT`, clone the SweRVolf repository `git clone https://github.com/chipsalliance/Cores-SweRVolf`
 4. Add the cores directory as a FuseSoC core library `fusesoc library add swervolf ../cores`
 5. Make sure you have verilator installed to run the simulation

 ### Run a precompiled example in simulation

-At this point we can now build the simulation model and run the bundled Zephyr Hello world example in a simulator. `fusesoc run --target=sim swervolf --ram_init_file=../cores/swervolf/sw/zephyr_hello.vh`.
+At this point we can now build the simulation model and run the bundled Zephyr Hello world example in a simulator. `fusesoc run --target=sim swervolf --ram_init_file=../cores/Cores-SweRVolf/sw/zephyr_hello.vh`.

 After running the above command, the simulation model should be built and run.
 At the end it will output